 Campaign Monitor provides a unique and powerful platform for easily creating email campaigns and, equally important, allows customers to measure campaign impact in real time and react accordingly.
 To meet their uptime Service Level Agreements (SLAs), Campaign Monitor leverages its own data centers and is constantly working to increase data center reliability economically.

 The Campaign Monitor operations team leverages its in-house Linux knowledge and has developed Linux-oriented deployment and monitoring solutions across their entire stack.
 As part of their service model, Campaign Monitor used an anycast solution for their DNS service.

 With a strong Linux background and in-house talent, Campaign Monitor evaluated ways to expand Linux across their data centers.
 With Clos layer 3 architecture, Campaign Monitor decided to deploy Open Networking with Cumulus Linux, a mature native Linux network operating system.
 Cumulus Linux enabled Campaign Monitor to configure and manage their network switches like servers, treating everything in the data center as just another Linux box.

-With Linux across the stack, Campaign Monitor decided to deploy Cumulus Quagga on the host to bring layer 3 benefits all the way down to the host.
+With Linux across the stack, Campaign Monitor decided to deploy Cumulus Routing on the Host to bring layer 3 benefits all the way down to the host.

-The main criteria for selecting Routing on the Host with Cumulus Quagga included:
+The main criteria for selecting Routing on the Host included: